iuliadmtru/Argus.jl/README.md

 The goal is to permit special syntax for non-trivial matching (e.g. match a function call with an arbitrary number of arguments).
-As a start, I would like to have some rudimentary implementation of metavariables and ellipsis.
+As a start, I would like to have some rudimentary implementation of metavariables and ellipses.

 #### Metavariables

-Metavariables currently only (should) bind to whatever `JuliaSyntax.is_valid_identifier` returns `true` for.
-This is NOT working yet.
+Metavariables should bind to expressions.
+I have not tested this yet.
+The ultimate goal is to have metavariables bind to something that can be chosen by the user.
+This could be accomplished by providing types to metavariables (either Julia built-in types or custom types that have some kind of corresponding predicate).

 ### AST comparison

 This is probably the most difficult part of the project.
 For now I am using a mock implementation for testing purposes.
-I keep adding to it/changing it as I go because I need to constantly ask myself what design choices to make in order to be able to compare the rules' AST to the source code AST.
+I keep adding to it/changing it as I go because I need to constantly ask myself what design choices to make in order to be able to compare the patterns' AST to the source code AST.

-**Current questions/decisions to make:**

-- HOW DO I COMPARE THE ASTS??
-- How should metavariables be represented?
-- How do source code expressions bind to metavariables?
-- How should the ellipsis operator be implemented?
-Is `JuliaLowering` necessary for implementing it?
-(This is likely much harder than metavariables so I'll leave it for later.)

 ## Future ideas